for undergraduate students

 Due to the Tax Reform Act of 1986 (Public Law 99-514), scholarships and grants received in a calendar (as opposed to academic) year by a student in excess of tuition and books (including required equipment and supplies) for that calendar year are subject to federal income tax.
 The excess amount needs to be reported as income.
 Earnings from student employment (including FWS) are taxable as wages.
 Student loans are not covered by these provisions of the tax law.
 Since students are required to report taxable awards to the IRS as income, they should keep a detailed record of their expenses.
 Housing and food are considered non-exempt, so scholarships and grants spent on these items are subject to income tax.
 The College is not responsible for notifying students of the taxable amounts of grants and scholarships.
 The Financial Aid Office cannot serve as a tax consultant or adviser but detailed information concerning the taxability of scholarships and grants can be found in IRS Publication 970 Tax Benefits for Education, on www.irs.gov, or by consulting a personal tax adviser.

 Registered students who completely withdraw from all classes after the start of a semester may be eligible for a refund of College charges in accordance with College policy.
+Students must initiate the official withdrawal process in the Registrar’s Office.
 Refer to the College catalog for specific information regarding withdrawal policies and procedures.
 Separate calculations will be done to determine how much institutional and federal aid a student is eligible to retain in light of the withdrawal.
+Federal regulations may require a recalculation of federal aid eligibility if a student withdraws from, drops, or does not begin scheduled coursework that is offered in a modular format.
+Modular courses are those which do not span the length of the semester.
+In addition, a recalculation of aid eligibility may be required for students who cease enrollment during the semester but who have not gone through the official withdrawal process.
 Please contact the Financial Aid Office for additional information on the impact withdrawing from the College will have on financial aid eligibility.

 College policy and federal regulations require that students make adequate progress toward their intended degrees if they wish to maintain eligibility for financial aid.
-Students must demonstrate not only that they are earning sufficient credits to complete their degrees within the typical timeframe but also that they are maintaining a satisfactory cumulative grade point average (GPA).
+To retain financial aid, students must:

 - Maintain a cumulative GPA of at least 2.0 at all times.